OpenSpartan/openspartan-comments/README.md

-# openspartan-comments
+# 💬 OpenSpartan Comments

-Comments for the OpenSpartan website (documentation and blog).
+This repository is used to integrate GitHub-based comments on the [OpenSpartan website](https://openspartan.com).
+There is nothing else here.